Sustainable, Ecological & Local

 We also limit administrative procedures on single-use paper, including the bibs delivery where the process is optimized to minimize paper consumption.

-Our closer teams are in charge of cleaning all the trails after the runners’ passage.
+Our teams of closers are in charge of cleaning all the trails after the runners’ passage.

 In the order to limit the amount of cars during the event, we set up several shuttle systems.